martin-marengo/my-meals/README.md

-# my-meals
+# the-meal
-My meals search - Example Android app
+The meal: example Android app to browse meals in https://www.themealdb.com/